 Its a really lovely spot, with a downstairs courtyard and indoor part of the restaurant, and then multi levelled terraces up on the roof which had the most gorgeous view of the countryside.

 Craig took this opportunity to order some pastizzi to try.
 These are everywhere in Malta, there are loads of little bakeries around selling them really cheap.
 You absolutely have to try one on some point on your trip.
 They are flaky pastries, usually filled with ricotta or peas.
-The ricotta ones are so tasty, I still crave them often – of anyone knows where to find these in London let me know!
+The ricotta ones are so tasty, I still crave them often.
+If anyone knows where to find these in London let me know!

 We then had lasagna and a toasted baguette, but the menu had lots of options and the pizzas looked really great.
 What looked even better though were the giant slices of cake that people were ordering!
-They were genuinely incredible, and if I ever go back there I don’t care what meal time it is, I will be getting that cake for my food as they were beautiful and looked divine (I took no pictures since I didn’t have one but the link is there so you can check them out and make yourself hungry).
+They were genuinely incredible.
+If I ever go back there I don’t care what meal time it is, I will be getting that cake for my food as they were beautiful and looked divine.
+(I took no pictures since I didn’t have one but the link is there so you can check them out and make yourself hungry).

 StrEat Whiskey Bar and Bistro

 When we did our day trip to Valletta we wanted something relatively quick and easy for lunch so we could spend the day exploring, there was a lot we wanted to see!

 The food was pretty simple – lots of burgers, grills and also a good range of pastas and salads.
 I had a really nice tomato and mozzarella salad, which came with the cutest tiny bread rolls and ample butter!